ga-wdi-boston/wdi_7_js_lab_html5_apis/README.md

 Create a web page with a text input field and a "Calculate" button.
 When the user enters a number N in the field and clicks the button, it should execute a JavaScript function that generates N random numbers, gets the average of them all (don't ask why), and displays it.
 If you set the number very high, like over 9000000, you'll find that your browser locks up while the function is executing.
 This is because all JavaScript in the browser runs on a single thread by default.

 Use a web worker to generate the random numbers in a separate thread.
-You'll need to pass the value from the input field to the worker, and your worker should report progress back to the main script, which should display it on the page.
-(Maybe show a dot for every 10000 numbers generated or something.)
+You'll need to pass the value from the input field to the worker, and your worker should report progress back to the main script, which should display it on the page (maybe show a dot for every 10000 numbers generated or something).
 You'll also need to pass back the final average for display.